Pre-update profile action¶

 - Administrator-Initiated Profile Update: When an administrator updates a user's profile through a user management portal, such as the Console application.

-The pre-update profile API contract defines the request and response structures that your service must implement.
+The following API contracts defines the request and response structures that your service must adhere to, based on the action version.

 Request from Asgardeo¶